-These doughnuts are similar to an old fashion, but denser and crisper because they slow fried.
-One of my favorite doughnuts hands down.
-In my opinion, these are best eaten warm!
+These doughnuts are similar to an old fashioned doughnut, but denser and crisper because they slow fried.
+One of my favorite doughnuts hands down, these are, in my opinion, best eaten warm!

 2 tablespoons whole milk